okta/odyssey/packages/docs/components/modal.md

 ### Dismissing

-Users may close modals by clicking on the "x" in the upper right hand corner of the container.
+Users may close modals by clicking on the button in the upper right-hand corner of the container.
 They may also click anywhere outside of the container, within the "curtain".

 ### Autofocus